Implement guest checkout

 Carts and Orders have a field anonymousId that define to which Anonymous Session they belong.
 This identifier can be freely chosen, and you could re-use an identifier given to you by an analytics library or a Device ID on a mobile device.
 However, if you do not use the OAuth access tokens to manage the session for you, you need to make sure that no other session with that identifier already exists.

-Using OAuth tokens has the advantage that carts created with the My Carts endpoint are automatically assigned to the session, and that the My Customers Profile endpoint assigns the carts and orders automatically to the customer account during sign up and sign in.
+If you use anonymous-session OAuth tokens, resources created with the My Carts and My Orders endpoints are automatically scoped to that session.
+The My Customers Profile endpoint assigns the carts and orders automatically to the customer account during sign up and sign in.

 Screenshot Create New Mobile API Client